Dr Martin Warren

 She holds The Institute of Chartered Accountants’ Diploma in Charity Accounting.

 Dr Nigel Bourn has studied butterfly ecology and conservation for over 25 years.
 His PhD was on the Burnet Moths of north west Scotland, taken at Aberdeen University.
-He joined Butterfly Conservation in 1995 as a researcher and was appointed Director in 2004.
+He joined Butterfly Conservation in 1995 as a researcher and was appointed Director of Conservation Science in 2004.

 Nigel has published over 150 scientific papers and reports and he has recently co-authored a guide on how to manage woodlands for butterflies and moths.